-Emergence of Hand Dominance & Typical Pencil Grasp Development
+Emergence of Crossing the Midline, Hand Dominance & Pencil Grasp Development

 Efficient crossing of the midline is important for visual perceptual learning (e.g., understanding how to form shapes, copy and form letters for handwriting), as well as the coordinated use of both sides of the body (e.g. 'helper & doing' hand while using scissors).